Neoteroi/BlackSheep-Docs/docs/examples/marshmallow.md

     email = fields.Email()

-# Example binding for a Marshmallow schema, to be used to obtain list of objects
+# Example binding for a Marshmallow schema, to be used to obtain a list of objects
 class FromMultiSchema(BoundValue[SchemaType]):
     """
     Custom bound value that can be used to describe a list of objects validated using a